DL-Community/Docs/en/dlce/coins.md

 ## Energy Cube :id=cube
 ### Usages
-- Each time you start the game, you will consume one block.
+- Each time you start the game, you will consume one  Energy Cube.

 ### Obtain
 - Redeem using [stars](#star)